 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-PEN Products continues its emphasis to increase offender employment through joint ventures with private sector.
+PEN continues its emphasis to increase offender jobs through joint ventures with private sector companies.

 Joint Ventures include partnerships with private sector businesses to manufacture or assemble their product within the walls and fences of the Indiana Department of Correction and to perform services.